Silv3rHorn/GCP-IR-Notes/gke/playbook/containment.md

 ## Pause/Delete/Restart Pods

 * It is **NOT POSSIBLE** to **pause** containers (or pods) in Kubernetes, like how it is possible with `docker pause` command
-* Terminating pods would destroy pod storage to varying levels, which would make analysis impossible
+* **NOT RECOMMENDED** as terminating pods would destroy pod storage to varying levels, which would make analysis impossible
-    * Docker container runtime (Graph-Driver; overlay2) - All pod storage deleted
+    * docker runtime (Graph-Driver; overlay2) - All pod storage deleted
-    * containerd (Snapshotters; overlayfs) - Read-Only snapshot layers (already available from the original container image) are preserved, but Read-Write snapshot layers are deleted
+    * containerd runtime (Snapshotters; overlayfs) - Read-Only snapshot layers (already available from the original container image) are preserved, but Read-Write snapshot layers are deleted
 * Pods can be terminated after Live Response had been performed and all necessary evidence had been collected
 * If the to-be-deleted pod is managed by a higher-level Kubernetes construct (e.g. `Deployment`, `DaemonSet`, `ReplicaSet`), deleting the pod **schedules a new pod** (which run new containers)
     * Requires deletion of the high-level construct to delete the pod and prevent re-scheduling